Official: Girl told 911 'send the police now' as cops waited

 But the commander inside the building — the school district's police chief, Pete Arredondo — decided the group should wait to confront the gunman, on the belief that the scene was no longer an active attack, McCraw said.

-The crisis came to an end after a group of Border Patrol tactical officers entered the school at 12:45 p.m., said Texas Department of Public Safety spokesperson Travis Considine.
-They engaged in a shootout with the gunman, who was holed up in the fourth-grade classroom.
-Moments before 1 p.m., he was dead.
+The crisis came to an end at 12:50 after officers used keys from a janitor to open the classroom door, entered the room and shot and killed Ramos, he said.

-Arredondo couldn't immediately be reached for comment Friday.
-No one answered the door at his home and he didn't reply to a phone message left at the district's police headquarters.
+Arredondo could not immediately be reached for comment Friday.
+No one answered the door at his home, and he did not reply to a phone message left at the district's police headquarters.

+Gov. Greg Abbott, who at a Wednesday news conference lauded the police response, said Friday that he was “misled,” and he’s “livid.”

+In his earlier statements, the governor told reporters, he was repeating what he had been told.
+“The information that I was given turned out, in part, to be inaccurate,” he said.

 Ken Trump, president of the consulting firm National School Safety and Security Services, said the length of the timeline raised questions.